Want to get in touch about transforming your house into an extraordinary home? Contact email@example.com, call 01245 326500 or visit us.

-Climate control in garden rooms
+Climate control in your garden room extension24 Dec

 Under floor heating

-Tiled, stone floors may not often lend themselves well to cold weather.
-When the winter months roll in, it can be great to have an extra layer of comfort beneath your feet.
+Tiled, stone floors do not usually lend themselves well to cold weather.
+So when the winter months roll in, it can be great to have an extra layer of comfort beneath your feet.
 Underfloor heating is a wonderful way of keeping cosy whether you are relaxing on a Sunday afternoon, practising morning yoga, or celebrating Christmas with the family.

-Double glazing is an energy efficient, environmentally friendly way to keep your glazed extension warm.
+Double glazing is an energy efficient, environmentally-friendly way to keep your glazed extension warm.
 This comes as standard with all of our products, ensuring they adhere to all relevant building regulations.
 Our glass can also be fitted with a slight tint which reduces glare and cuts UV light by 98%, preventing the room from heating up.
 Double or even triple glazing retains more heat energy and reduces energy bills, making it a cost-effective method of keeping your garden room or orangery warm and cosy.